 Upgrade to a new version of Splunk App for Infrastructure

-When you upgrade to a new version of Splunk App for Infrastructure, you install the new package directly over your existing deployment and restart Splunk.
+When you upgrade to a new version of SAI, install the new package directly over your existing deployment in Splunk Enterprise.

 Before you upgrade

 Learn important information and tips about the upgrade process.